 On all of Condor’s planes, Business Class seats are always located in one single cabin in the front of the plane and are spread over either 5 or 3 rows with 30 or 18 seats.
 The planes are not new, but the seats were revamped just 2 years ago, and the resulting cabin is light, airy, and modern.

 With a press of the button, the seat reclines to an angle of 170 degrees, thereby creating a bed of 180 cm (70 inch) long; your legs disappear in the box below the entertainment screen.
 Although I am 182 cm (6 ft) tall, I found the seat to be comfortable enough and could even snag a few hours of sleep along the way (something that does not often happen to me on a flight).

 What are the best Business Class seats on Condor’s B767?

-All seats in the cabin, except for the first and last row, are quite good, especially for couples.
+Except for the first and last row, all seats in the cabin are quite good, especially for couples.
 Make sure to prebook your seat online, which can be done free of charge.

 What are the worst Business Class seats on Condor’s B767?